solliancenet/crypto-workshop/03_Solana.md

 - ⛓ Deploy and interact with a Solana program (aka Smart Contract), written in Rust

-1. With your Gitpod ready to use, within the Sample Browser tab, scroll down until you see the Chains listing.
+1. With your Gitpod ready to use, within the **Simple Browser** tab, scroll down until you see the Chains listing.

 2. Select **Solana**.